Igorehadem/onchain-safety-checklist/SECURITY.md

 - Revoke permissions regularly via revoke.cash.
 - Double-check addresses — watch for phishing look-alikes.
 - Enable passphrases / 2FA wherever possible.
+## Responsible Disclosure
+If you find a vulnerability, please report it via email.
+Do not publicly disclose details until a fix has been released.